Find out how to disclose and make payments for your offshore investments and assets using the Worldwide Disclosure

 Undeclared income offshore

-If you need help to decide whether you’ve paid the right amount of tax, ask your adviser if you have one.
-They can help you check your affairs and discuss the options if you need to make a disclosure to HMRC.
-For any further queries you can phone HMRC on Telephone: 0300 322 7012.
+If you need help to decide whether you’ve paid the right amount of tax, ask your tax adviser (if you have one).
+They can help you check your affairs and discuss the options if you need to make a disclosure.
+For any further queries you can contact HMRC .

 If you do have undeclared income and gains from your overseas accounts, go online to the DDS now to clear up your past tax affairs.
 You should also make sure that you declare all relevant income and gains in your next Self Assessment tax return.

 If you’re not resident in the UK for tax purposes (a UK taxpayer) you may still have to pay tax in the UK on some income and gains.
 You should check what’s taxable and check your residency status.

 Why you should disclose now

 Over 100 countries have committed to new international agreements that will let HMRC see more about overseas accounts held by you.
-If you have declared your taxable income and gains then you have nothing to worry about.
-But if you haven’t, and HMRC finds out you will face an investigation and will have to pay the undeclared tax, a penalty of up to double the tax you owe, and could even go to prison.
+If you’ve declared your taxable income and gains you have nothing to worry about.

 Using the WDF to make a full disclosure of all undeclared offshore liabilities may avoid the need for an investigation in the future where you may pay a higher penalty.

 Financial institutions are already collecting information on your overseas accounts.